-Strengthen our operating processes and risk management systems management systems that will further enhance our ability to manage the risks inherent to our business.
+Risk management forms an integral part of our business as we are exposed to various risks relating to the Gold Loan business.
+The objective of our risk management systems is to measure and monitor the various risks we are subject to and to implement policies and procedures to address such risks.
+We intend to continue to improve our operating processes and risk management systems that will further enhance our ability to manage the risks inherent to our business.
 For example, we have commenced installing offsite surveillance cameras in our branches, and intend to implement this across our branch network.
-As of December 31, 2015, we had installed surveillance cameras in 3,904 branches across India.
+As of [September 30, 2016], we had installed surveillance cameras in 3,982 branches across India.
 Furthermore, we intend to continue to train existing and new employees in appraisal skills, customer relations, communication skills and risk management procedures to enable replication of talent and ensures smooth transition on employee attrition, update our employees with latest developments to mitigate risks against frauds, cheating and spurious gold and strengthen their gold assessment skills.